openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

 metadata:
   name: ci-ocp-4-7-amd64-aws-us-east-1
   namespace: cvp-cluster-pool
-  labels: # product, version, architecture, cloud, owner are used to filter out a pool when a job claims a cluster
+  labels: # architecture, cloud, owner, product, version are used to filter out a pool when a job claims a cluster
-    product: ocp
-    version: "4.7"
     architecture: amd64
     cloud: aws
+    product: ocp
     owner: cvp
-    region: us-east-1
+    region: us-east-1 # the region where the cluster is installed, not yet used in label matching
+    version: "4.7"
 spec:
   baseDomain: hive.example.org # the base domain to install the cluster
   imageSetRef: